TiendaNube/api-docs/resources/transaction.md

 Properties
 ---------

-All Transactions types have the same attributes, but may differ in the values that their *events* and *info* fields can take.
+All Transactions types have the same attributes, but may generate different kinds of  *events* and contain some *info* fields specific to their type.

 | Field                 | Type   | Description                                                  |
 | :-------------------- | :----- | :----------------------------------------------------------- |